Megaflan/ClassicPersonaToolkit/README.md

 | Archive | Persona 2: Eternal Punishment | **Import:** :x: **Export:** :x: | PSX |
 | Archive | Persona 2: Eternal Punishment | **Import:** :x: **Export:** :warning: | PSP |

+## Notes for developers

+The following remarks are dedicated to gathering information pertaining to the program's development.
+This information may include, for instance, the definition of concepts and how the system operates, among other aspects.

+Concepts:
+EBD: Event Binary Data
+(This list will be filled during the development.)

 ## Build

 To build the project, you need to install: [.NET SDK 8.0](https://dotnet.microsoft.com/download) or later.